 Today, however, numerous traditional and young microbrands are again active in Pforzheim and the surrounding area.
 In the Goldstadt you can still find excellent conditions to build high-quality watches “Made in Germany”, including case and dial manufacturers.
 In Pforzheim you will also find a goldsmith and watchmaker school, the Federal Association for Watches and Jewelry, and the Technical Museum of the Pforzheim jewelry and watch industry.

 In keeping with the Pforzheim tradition, the prices for watches from the Goldstadt are usually relatively affordable today and thus offer an excellent entry into the world of high-quality watches made in Germany.

-Since the second half of the 18th century, wooden clocks have been produced in large numbers in many small workshops in the western part of the Black Forest.
-Thanks to early division of labor and simplified design, the alarm, wall and grandfather clocks from the Black Forest were internationally successful with low prices and high quality.
-The basis formed the cheap and easy-to-use raw material wood, which was available in sufficient quantities literally in front of the door.
-In addition, the production of metal watches was subject to the guild rules and was limited exclusively to urban watchmakers.
-Wooden clockmaking, on the other hand, was a free trade that anyone was allowed to practice.
-The Black Forest watch industry experienced its heyday around the penultimate turn of the century, when mostly in the western part innovative production methods and metal cases were used.
+Wooden clocks had been produced in large numbers in many small workshops in the Baden part of the Black Forest since the second half of the 18th century.
+Thanks to the early division of labor and simplified construction, the alarm clocks, grandfather clocks and wall clocks from the Black Forest were internationally successful due to their low prices and high quality.
+The basis was the cheap and easy-to-use raw material wood, which was available in large quantities almost in front of the door.
+Wooden clockmaking was a free trade that anyone could do.
+The production of metal clocks, however, was subject to the guild rules and was limited exclusively to urban watchmakers.
+At the beginning of the 20th century, the alarm clock in a sheet metal housing became the flagship product of the Black Forest watch industry, which could be efficiently and in high quality produced in large-scale industrial production based on the American model.

-After the two world wars and the quartz crisis, however, the Black Forest watch industry did not return to its old size.
-Nonetheless, there are still numerous manufacturers of clocks and mechanical movements in the Black Forest.
+After the two world wars and the quartz crisis, however, the Black Forest watch industry did not regain its former strength.
+Nevertheless, there are still numerous manufacturers of large clocks and mechanical movements in the Black Forest.